German foreign minister's Djibouti trip diverted over lacking permit

 "When things happen that are not actually planned, you have to be flexible," the minister said pragmatically after landing.
 In a crisis region, not everything can run "as it would in normal, peaceful times," said Baerbock.

-Plans would now be reorganized accordingly.
-Baerbock wanted to hold talks in Djibouti, Kenya and South Sudan by Friday.
+Plans were adjusted accordingly.
+Baerbock had originally wanted to hold talks in Djibouti, Kenya and South Sudan by Friday.

 With this trip, she wanted to make it clear to the many neighbouring countries that Berlin is "not only concerned, but [was] not forgetting the people there, especially with regard to the war in Sudan," she stressed.